canonical/ubuntu-mir/README.md

 OK:
 TODO: - no embedded source present
 TODO: - no static linking
-TODO: - does not have odd Built-Using entries
+TODO: - does not have unexpected Built-Using entries

 RULE: Golang
 RULE: - golang 1.4 packages and earlier could only statically compile their